Europe's gas-fired power plants attract opportunistic investors

 "This (trend) has started in the UK and will move into Europe relatively quickly in the second part of the year," he said.

-Vitol two weeks ago concluded the purchase of Britain's largest combined-heat-and-power (CHP) plant from Phillips 66.
-Australian bank Macquarie led an investment group that bought EDF's UK-based Sutton Bridge gas plant late last year.
+Vitol two weeks ago concluded the purchase of Britain's largest combined-heat-and-power (CHP) plant from Phillips 66 (PSX.N).
+Australian bank Macquarie (MQG.AX) led an investment group that bought EDF's (EDF.PA) UK-based Sutton Bridge gas plant late last year.

 Trading houses such as Vitol have been struggling to maintain margins from their core trading activities due to tighter regulation and a drop in volatility of commodity prices.